Share

 7th house = partnerships, relationships, marriage, litigation, public relations

-8th house = matters relating to death, taxes, inheritance, other people’s money, sex, occult
+8th house = matters relating to death, taxes, inheritance, other people’s money, sex, and the occult

 9th house = international interests, spirituality and religion, higher education, publishing